 Rear end collisions are the most common type of car accident in the US, accounting for 40 percent of crashes.
 These accidents often lead to serious injuries and even fatalities.
 With distractions like texting or emailing becoming more prevalent, it’s unlikely that rear end accidents will go away any time soon.
 For that reason, I’ve put together this list of questions that we often hear from clients who have been injured in a rear end collision in South Carolina.

-1. What should you do when someone hits you from behind?
+1. What should you do when someone hits your car from behind?

 Prioritize your health.
 The first thing you need to do is focus on the health and the safety of everyone in the car.
 According to the National Safety Commission, the people in the front car often endure the worst injuries in rear end collisions because they were unable to brace themselves for the impact.
 With that in mind, the first step is to make sure everyone is okay.
 If there are any injuries, seek medical attention.